specklesystems/speckle-docs-OLD/user/excel.md

 - Excel 2013 or later on Windows
 - Excel on the web

+For any feedback and support requests please visit our [community forum](https://speckle.community/)!

 :::tip IMPORTANT 🙌

 Our Excel Connector is currently in early alpha, please use at your own risk!